i2000s/en/_posts/2017-05-21-a-theory-and-practices-on-systematic-task-management.md

 - Starting from one easy collaborations before jumping into more complicated scenarios.
 Give some priority for collaborative works based on how ready they are going to fruit.
 - Don't just focus on one thing, but also have some branching-outs and divergent discussions with your collaborators for possible future works.
 - When you get a desk in an office, use the opportunity to talk to people in the same office--whether related to your research or not, things will grow.
+- Sharing and developing program and documentation libraries inside and outside of a research group.
+Maybe every member only contribute a little when they are working on their projects, but, overtime, these unique libraries could become a great advantage to help new group members to quickly take off on their research and to improve their work efficiency.
+- Have some collaborative open-source projects and organize some public events if possible to help the group reach out to fresh minds.
+This is usually how the ecosystem and opportunities grow for your own research and the community's well-beings.
-- In a large scale, how the ecosystem grows will eventually determine how fast and well the society evolves.
+- In a large scale, how the ecosystem grows will eventually determine how fast and healthy the group and society evolves.

 # An systematic open-science framework
-As a community, knowledge can be shared and discoveries can be achieved together if less barriers are there in parallel with having some focused common goals.
+As a community, knowledge can be shared and discoveries can be achieved together in a relatively efficient fashion if less barriers but more shared common goals.
-Freedom can be maximized by fundamentally increase the energy level as well as decreasing the entropy level.
+Freedom can be maximized by fundamentally increasing the energy level as well as decreasing the entropy level.
-Optimization should be global rather than local.
+Optimization should be pursued in a global view rather than local.
 Without positive interactions, things can hardly be done as a whole.
-Yet, a well organized divisions of workloads and the ease of open-access to common tools and knowledge will help the community form a sustainable ecosystem for long-term development of discoveries, humanity and civilizations.
+Yet, a well organized division of workloads and the ease of open-access to common tools and knowledge will help the community form a sustainable ecosystem for long-term continuous development of discoveries, humanity and civilization.

-In the sense of organizing collaborations, version control technique is a science to be discover more in-depth than ever before and a practice to be sharpened even better in our real life.
+In the sense of organizing collaborations, version control technique is a science to be discovered even more in-depth than ever before and a practice to be sharpened to be even better by being examined in our real life.

 # Some helpful version control publications and resources